Mixture Components Inference for Sparse Regression: Introduction and Application for Estimation of Neuronal Signal from fMRI BOLD: Real data examples

 \subsubsection{Working memory task: Results}

+To test that we use a suitable HRF kernel, we have first applied the forward model using the standard HRF function available in the SPM software, as well as its versions shifted by 1 TR backward and forward.
 By comparing the measured signal with the theoretical one, we found out that the data is in line with the HRF delayed by 1 TR (shifted HRF), rather than the default HRF, see Fig.~\ref{fig:Nback_correlation}.
 We further compared our methods MCI DS and MCI LASSO with the standard approaches DS and LASSO with the selection criteria AIC, AICc, BIC.

 Numerical results for the combined (group) signal are shown in Table~\ref{tab:SCcomparison_HRF}, and the corresponding receiver operating characteristic (ROC) curve is shown in Fig.~\ref{fig:Nback_ROC_combined}.
 For DS BIC, the estimate is almost a trivial vector.
 It contains only true activations, however only a fraction of them.
 Conversely, the DS AIC-estimate includes more true activations (high sensitivity), but also contains many false detections.
 AICc suffers from mediocre sensitivity.
 MCI DS then shows the highest values of all three quality characteristics.
 LASSO shows a similar picture.